 To sweeten things in my home we opt for raw honey, stevia, raw agave nectar, raw sugar cane, coconut milk (on rare occasions), natural maple syrup, raw yacon syrup, and fruit… like figs.

 * An abundance of raw (uncooked) foods – Raw foods are living foods with their life giving enzymes still in tact.
 Heating and cooking foods kills those enzymes and renders them useless so eating raw food is important.
 Cooking also kills off a large portion of the vitamins and nutrients, approximately half of the protein content, and it causes fats to become rancid.
 I like to make sure my kids have lots of raw fruits, nuts, and veggies in their diet.
-Check out my previous post on the benefits of raw food and my recipe for raw peach cobbler.
+Check out my previous post on the benefits of raw food.

 * Raw (unpasteurized) milk and cheeses – They might be hard to get in your area but the benefits are wonderful.
 In fact raw milk is the only milk I can drink.
 Check out the Real Milk site for all you could ever want to know about raw milk and where to find it in your area.
 I also prefer raw, organic because I don’t like pesticides and growth hormones like rBST in our milk.